LiangChuan97/money_laundering_predictor/README.md

 <p>Key hyperparameters such as tree depth, learning rate, number of estimators, and regularisation parameters were tuned to optimise model performance.
 Hyperparameter tuning helps control model complexity, improve prediction accuracy, and reduce the risk of overfitting.

+The <code>scale_pos_weight</code> parameter was also used to address the severe class imbalance in the dataset by giving higher importance to laundering transactions during training.
+This helps the model focus more on detecting rare suspicious activity.

 • Strong predictive performance

 <p>XGBoost achieved strong predictive performance and improved upon the baseline logistic regression model.
 However, the Balanced Random Forest ultimately performed best in detecting laundering transactions due to its ability to handle class imbalance more effectively.